About Us. . .Mission and History

 NY State Educational Department has given approval for BPTI to be a CE provider for NY State social workers and LMHCs.

-In 2020 we will be applying for approval by the Association of Social Work Boards and for a Marriage and Family Therapy credential for our coursework.
+In 2020 we received approval by the Association of Social Work Boards ACE program for several BPTI courses to provide CEs for US and Canadian social workers.
+(See individual course pages for more information.)
+In 2022, we will be applying for a Marriage and Family Therapy credential for our coursework.
 Instructors’ credentials are assessed for compatibility with those organizations’ requirements prior to any training.

 . . . .Our History

 The instructors who are part of the organization have been conducting courses since 1997 for clinicians dealing with Mental Health and Substance Use Disorders.
 The first workshop, Families and Addictions, was presented in March of 1997 in New Paltz, NY.
 The second workshop, Youth at Risk for Substance Abuse: Prevention and Resilience was presented in July of 2008 and July of 2010 in Ulster, Orange, and Sullivan counties, and in NYC at Fordham University in March of 2011.
 Distance learning was enabled in 2012.
 A webplatform for the distance learning courses was built by Adeptio Consult in 2014-2015.
-All workshops and continuing education courses have been approved for content and credentialing by OASAS, the New York State Office of Addictions and Substance Abuse Services.
+All workshops and continuing education courses have been approved for content and credentialing by NYS OASAS, the New York State Office of Addictions and Substance Abuse Services.
+BPTI has provider level approval from NYSED to provide CEs for NYS social workers and LMHCs.
+The ASWB ACE program provides individual course level approval for CEs for US and Canadian social workers for several courses.
+(See individual course pages for more information.)

 The Articles of Incorporation for Best Practice Trainers, Inc. were finalized in November of 2009.
 They outlined the not-for-profit’s research and training mission for Substance Use Disorders and Mental Health issues.
 Best Practice Trainers, Inc. was incorporated in June of 2010 and received non-profit status in September, 2010.
-The Board of Directors at this time (January, 2020) consists of Afua Forson, M.D.
-MFT specialist, President; Dan Campbell, BS Business, Vice President; Rich Mohrmann, MS Computer Science, Treasurer, and Ruth Campbell, Ph.D.
+The Board of Directors at this time (2022) consists of Afua Forson, M.D.
+LMFT, President; Dan Campbell, BS Business, Vice President; Rich Mohrmann, MS Computer Science, Treasurer, and Ruth Campbell, Ph.D.
 Social Services, Secretary.
-The Board has received financial advice from consultant Alfred Kach, CPA, and legal advice from Devin Morgan, Esquire and Lorenzo Angelino, Esq.
+The Board has received legal advice from Devin Morgan, Esquire and Lorenzo Angelino, Esq.